 Wine rated (2022 guide) 91/100

-This fragrant wine comes from vines planted in 1939.
-It shows great depth, with black cherry fruit and spices blending with the structure to give maturity.
-Drink from 2023 onwards.
+This aromatic wine is made from grapes grown on vines planted in 1939.
+It displays great depth, with notes of black cherry and spices blending with its structure to lend it maturity.
+Best enjoyed starting in 2023.

 James Suckling